jzonthemtn/berlin-buzzwords-2021/README.md

 **This step needs implemented ----->** Read the trending hashtags from Redis.

-Now, update the indexed documents (movies) with a field (`classification_hashtag`) holding the classifier's score for the hashtag.
+Now, update the indexed documents with a field (`classification_hashtag`) holding the classifier's score for the hashtag.
 In the example commands below, the hashtag is `christmas`.

 ```
 cd data/